arvkmr/GeoLocationRESTAPI/README.md

 # GeoLocationRESTAPI
-A basic REST API for geo locations around given GPS cordinates
+A basic REST API for geo locations around given GPS cordinates.
+This was made for a small class project.

 The project is a Java based API and uses GPS coordinates to provide a list of points of interest around any given GPS coordinates.
 All the points so far have been extracted